MateuszCaputa/geometric-pack/README.md

     program will take them as outerRadius 'r1' and innerRadius 'r2' in exact order

+  - Quadratic, You have two use three arguments and program will take them as 'a', 'b' and 'c' of function in exact order

 - Three-dimensional

   - Cone, You have to use two arguments and